alibaba-archive/snapper-producer/README.md

 - `payload`: `Object`.

-Generate a token string. `payload` should have `userId` property that Snapper2 server determine which room the consumer should auto join (similar to handshake).
+Generate a token string. `payload` should have `userId` property that Snapper server determine which room the consumer should auto join (similar to handshake).

 ### producer.prototype.sendMessage(room, message)